10 Easy Stretches for Hikers and Backpackers

 Open up your hamstrings with Standing Wide-Legged Forward Fold

 While you’re hiking, the calves, hamstrings, and quadricep muscles are doing most of the work and tend to get really tight.
-For some people, this might cause some pain in the ankles, knees, or lower back.
+For some people, including me, this can cause pain in the ankles, knees, and/or lower back.

-Stretches out calf muscles and opens up ankle joints.
+Why it’s great for hikers: Stretches out calf muscles and opens up ankle joints, helping to prevent cramping and sore feet.

 1. Place the ball of your foot on a rock or anything slightly higher than ground level and draw your heel down toward the ground to stretch your calf muscle.